 CGD affects multiple organs

-Knowing what to look for can aid in the diagnosis of chronic granulomatous disease (CGD).
+Knowing what to look for can aid in the diagnosis of CGD.
 CGD affects multiple organ systems, particularly any major viscus organ.
-Granulomas tend to form at sites of hollow organs, like the bladder or gastrointestinal (GI) tract.1
+Granulomas tend to form at sites of hollow organs, like the bladder or GI tract.1

 Patients also exhibit growth retardation and failure to thrive in childhood and have abnormal wound healing.1

-Look for the pathogens that may indicate CGD1-7
+Look for the pathogens that may indicate CGD

 Top pathogens and common presentation associated with CGD1-7